Beer, Marmite and artificial intelligence – unexpected casualties of COVID-19

 Garbage in, garbage out

-At the time that these models were being built only public data sets were avaialble.
-In many cases these were porrly labelled, or from unknown sources.
+At the time that these models were being built only public data sets were available.
+In many cases these were poorly labelled or from unknown sources.

 As a result, duplicate data sets were in some instances consolidated, skewing outcomes.
 In others, the same data was used to both develop and test models, making them appear more accurate.
 Some patient data was included that had nothing to do with COVID – again training the models to make invalid conclusions.

-A more insidious and subtle problem were the biases built into some data sets – for example, some data sets were labelled as COVID diagnoses causing their daignostics to be weighted more heavily in the models.
+A more insidious and subtle problem was the biases built into some data sets – for example, some data sets were labelled as COVID diagnoses causing their diagnostics to be weighted more heavily in the models.

 Is AI dead?